 Morning routines are one of the most important because what you do in the morning can shape the rest of your day.
 So, what are some good morning routine habits to have?

 1 – Waking Up At The Same Time Each Day

 Of course, we do this on workdays, but consider keeping this up on days off and weekends.

 When you consistently wake up each morning at the same time, you’re much more likely to get more done.
 Plus, your routine, and body clock, are less likely to be thrown off by sleeping in or lazy days in bed (while these are amazing, the point here is to maintain your consistency even when you aren’t working)

 2 – A Solid Breakfast

 Whatever you do, make sure you eat!
 A good breakfast can set the tone for the rest of your meals for the day.
-I suggest protein-focused meals such as whole-grain toast, oatmeal, eggs, protein bars, along with some fruit and your favorite beverage.
+Aim for protein-focused meals such as whole-grain toast, oatmeal, eggs, and protein bars, along with some fruit and your favorite beverage.

 It doesn’t have to be fancy or complicated; a healthy morning routine just needs to be nutritious and filling so that you don’t get a sugar spike and then crash before lunch.

 3 – Exercise (If You Can Swing It)

 For those who can and like to, this is an excellent way to start the day.
 Exercise not only gives you energy but also boosts metabolism, reduces stress, helps with focus, and is a great way to maintain your health.